RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/in-memory-data.md

 Now you need to visualize the dashboard using your own data instead of the dummy one.

-1. Implement
-     interface and register it in your AddReveal() call in when configuring the AspNetCore services, as described in [**Replacing Data Sources**](replacing-data-sources/replacing-data-sources-mssql.md).
+1. Implement the interface and register it in your AddReveal() call in when configuring the AspNetCore services, as described in [**Replacing Data Sources**](replacing-data-sources/replacing-data-sources-mssql.md).

     Then, in the implementation for the method **ChangeDataSourceItemAsync**, you need to add a code similar to this one:

     ``` csharp
     public Task<RVDataSourceItem> ChangeDataSourceItemAsync(IRVUserContext userContext, string dashboardId, RVDataSourceItem dataSourceItem)